evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 For 'Type' select 'Switch'.

-For 'Status Icon "On"' there isn't a suitable tap or water icon available, so I picked the power plug icon which can be found on the second lasgt row.
+For 'Status Icon "On"' there isn't a suitable tap or water icon available, so I picked the power plug icon which can be found on the second last row.

 For 'Status Icon "On"' I picked the power plug icon which is crossed out and it can be found on the second lasgt row next to the on icon.